๐Ÿ”’

 Now what

-What should the business do about this?
-This is where you connect every PESTLE point back to your solution.
-The logical thread starts here.
+What should the business do?
+This is where you connect each PESTLE point back to your solution.

 "In [year], [named legislation/data]..."